shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 ### Vector Quantizer
 The Vector Quantizer module is one of the most important components of the VQ-VAE architecture.
 Inspiration for coding the Vector Quantizer architecture can be found in the following YouTube video [[5]](#5) which outlines the topic of Neural Discrete Representation Learning.

-Similar to the video, I used nn.Embedding to initialise the codebook with `num_embeddings` unique vectors, where each of them have a size of `embedding_dim`
+Similar to the video, I used nn.Embedding to initialise the codebook with `num_embeddings` unique vectors, where each of them have a size of `embedding_dim`:

 `class VectorQuantizer(nn.Module):`
 &nbsp;&nbsp;&nbsp;&nbsp;`def __init__(self, embedding_dim, num_embeddings, beta = 0.25, decay=0.99, epsilon=1e-5):`